barrettotte/angstrom-cpu/README.md

 # angstrom-cpu

-A really simple 4-bit CPU designed to do the bare minimum.
+A 4-bit accumulator-based CPU designed to do the bare minimum.

 I wanted to have a barebones architecture that I could physically build in a weekend and COULD also implement in games such as Satisfactory, Minecraft, Rust, etc.